nMaax/iaw-workspace/README.md

 <!-- and always remember to comment the various sections and other stuff! -->
 <if the innested tag is pretty simple (like p, a, h1, img, ...)> <p></p> <you can eventually skip the indentation>
+<you can skip indentation too with "skeleton" tags><like head, body and html>
 ```

 #### The scheme of classes is basically: